federicofierli1/LTPy_Notebooks_satellite_copernicus/README.md

 on Atmospheric Composition.

-The course is based on [Jupyter notebooks](https://jupyter.org/), which allow for a high-level of interactive learning, as code, text description and visualisation is combined in one place.
+The course is based on [Jupyter notebooks](https://jupyter.org/), which allow for a high-level of interactive learning, as code, text description and visualisation is combined in on place.
+If you have not worked with `Jupyter Notebooks` before, you can look at the module [0 - Introduction to Python and Project Jupyter](./0_ltpy_v01_Intro_to_Python_and_Jupyter.ipynb) to get a short introduction to Jupyter notebooks and their benefits.

 ## Data on Atmospheric Composition
 This course features the following data: